srnichols/StampsPattern/docs/DEPLOYMENT_GUIDE.md

 Tips:

 - Port busy?
 Run: func start --port 7072
-- Cosmos TLS trust: the run-local.ps1 script imports the emulator certificate into CurrentUser/Root; if calls fail, open <https://localhost:8085/_explorer/emulator.pem> once in a browser to trust the cert.
+-- Cosmos TLS trust: the legacy `run-local.ps1` previously imported the emulator certificate into CurrentUser/Root.
+If SSL calls fail, open <https://localhost:8085/_explorer/emulator.pem> in a browser and import/accept the cert manually, or run the sample import steps in `docs/DEVELOPER_QUICKSTART.md`.
 - Functions task in VS Code: use the default “build (functions)” task, then start with func start from the AzureArchitecture folder.

 ## 📖 Key Concepts Before You Start